 Preface: I hope you enjoy my first review.
 I found this to be overall quite well done and hope you do as well.

-Our story begins rather abruptly, our hero of our story must defeat a demon in order to restore gain the acceptance of his family.
+Our story begins rather abruptly, the hero of our story must defeat a demon in order to gain the acceptance of his family.
 While the story is slightly predictable there are still moments that had me surprised, to say the least.
 The ending being my favorite.
 Even considering how short this work is we are given insight into the backstories of both our characters which is nice.
-Motivations are made clear and it can even be rather comical at times.
+Motivations are made clear, and it can even be rather comical at times.

 There is not too much to be said here.
 The art was solid.
 Honestly, surprisingly good.
 I really did like the art of our heroines Kimono.